saan800/saansoft-cqrs/README.md

 IInMemory***Bus for publishers
 - tryExecute / queue / fetch

-no base interface for repositories, use types for messages

 all messages - attribute to have queue group name (for aws/azure/etc)

 ## Feature ideas